julienschmidt/bawang/docs/reports/midterm_report.md

 This message defines the wrapping header around our relay sub protocol which is used when passing data and commands through tunnels across multiple hops.
 When passing a relay message to a destination hop the whole relay sub protocol message is iteratively encrypted using the ephemeral session keys shared between the intermediate hops and the source peer.
-Each hop receiving a `TunnelRelay` message decrypts the relay sub message and verifies the message digest.
+Each hop receiving a `TUNNEL RELAY` message decrypts the relay sub message and verifies the message digest.
-Depending on whether the digest ist valid the hop then forwards the full `TunnelRelay` message with the top most encryption layer removed along the circuit or processes the relay sub message.
+Depending on whether the digest ist valid the hop then forwards the full `TUNNEL RELAY` message with the top most encryption layer removed along the circuit or processes the relay sub message.
 For more details consult the section on protocol flow.